iheartradio/kanaloa/docs/src/main/tut/docs/theories.md

 When the incoming traffic exceeds the capacity at 200 requests/second, we first see a spike of latencies to roughly 4 seconds; then it falls back to roughly 1-1.5 second.
 The spike is due to the burst mode enabled in kanaloa.
 In burst mode, kanaloa will not reject traffic, hence the high latencies.
 Burst mode is limited to a short period of time.
 As soon as it exits the burst mode, kanaloa starts to reject excessive traffic to keep latency in control.
 The latency gradually improves afterwards as kanaloa optimizing the throttle.
 It's very easier to see the difference kanaloa makes comparing Fig 1,2 and Fig 5, 6

-Now let's take a look how Kanaloa achieve this.
-Kanaloa provides real-time monotoring which gives us good insights into how it works.
+Now let’s take a look at how Kanaloa achieve this.
+Kanaloa provides real-time monitoring which gives us good insights into how it works.

 ![kanaloa_response_num](../img/Positive_Grafana_inbound.png){: .center-image}

 Fig 7.
 Positive traffic oversataturation with Kanaloa - Inbound traffic {: .caption .center}

 Kanaloa achieves low latency by only allow a portion of incoming traffic that is within the capacity of the service and reject the excessive portion.
 As indicated by the charts above, after the incoming traffic exceeds the capacity which is 200 requests/second, kanaloa starts to reject portion of traffic.
-With the incoming traffic at 250 requests/second, kanaloa rejects 50 requests/second, which leaves 200 requests/second to pass through the service which is exactly it's capactity.
+With the incoming traffic at 250 requests/second, kanaloa rejects 50 requests/second, which leaves 200 requests/second to pass through the service which is exactly it's capacity.

 Kanaloa rejects traffic by applying two measures.
 First, it uses it's concurrency throttle to cap the concurrent requests the service handles.
 ![kanaloa_response_num](../img/Positive_Grafana_pool_process.png){: .center-image}